Alec Connell: 1930s

 Connell's rights being traded by the Senators for Glenn Brydson, he returned out of semi-retirement to play for the Montreal Maroons in 1935, at the behest of new Maroons' coach Tommy Gorman, who had won the Cup with Chicago the previous season.
 Then 33 years old, he rebounded to his old form, leading the NHL in shutouts for the fourth time and finishing second behind Chicago's Lorne Chabot for the Vezina Trophy as leading goaltender.
 During that season, Connell allowed the first penalty shot goal in league history—it was newly instituted in that season—to Ralph Bowman of St. Louis on November 13.

-Connell went undefeated in the 1935 playoffs for the Maroons to lead them to the Stanley Cup, allowing only four goals in the Cup finals.
+Connell went undefeated in the 1935 playoffs for the Maroons to lead them to the Stanley Cup, allowing only four goals in the Cup Final.
 Gorman called his play the "greatest goalkeeping performance in the history of hockey."

 As he was unable to gain a leave of absence from his job as Secretary of the Ottawa Fire Department—throughout his playing career, Connell held offseason administrative positions for the Ottawa Fire Department (Note: It is erroneously reported in a number of sources that Connell was a firefighter.)—he retired again, but returned for the 1936–37 NHL season with the Maroons, to platoon with Beveridge.
 Fading in form, he played his last game on January 16, 1937.